saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </rpc-reply>
 ```

-From this output, we can see that the text-nodes we are looking for are contained in the following element nodes:
+From this output, we can see that we are looking for the following element nodes:
 - neighbor-id
 - neighbor-address
 - interface-name
 - neighbor-adjacency-time

-Actually, for the neighbor-adjacency-time, the attribute node (`junos:seconds="65183944"`) is more interesting.
-For this reaon we'll grab that one instead.
+For the first three items, we will extract the `text-nodes`.
+For the `neighbor-adjacency-time` however, the attribute node (`junos:seconds="65183944"`) is more interesting.
+Having just an integer is a lot easier to work with when compared to a string that may or may not contain ```w``` or ```d```.

 We want to retrieve this information for every adjacency and we need to return the information in a way that we can use it later on.
 We will start off with a function that collects and returns the relevant information for 1 device and have it do the following:
 - Log into the node